 3.2.1 Management

 The CHA maintains a waiting list for each of its sites by bedroom size, with the exception of its scattered sites.
 The CHA maintains one waiting list for its four scattered sites by bedroom size, and a separate waiting list for the Greenwood Terrace tax credit site.
 The CHA may from time to time establish separate waiting lists for certain special housing Programs.
-The CHA shall date and time stamp each application as received.

 The CHA will use the date and time of application within the selection preference categories and within the pool of standard applicants to determine the order of selection from the waiting list.